daetang/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script prints the name of the working directory
+displays content list of the current working directory